alexanderguzhva/DFLighting/README.md

 # DFLighting
 Dwarf Fortress Lighting project that I completed during hurricane Sandy just for fun.

 I'm refactoring it.

+ALL LIGHTS ARE 3D LIGHTS, not 2D!!!!!!!!!!!!!!!!

 Check this out (more on my youtube channel)

-Note that all slowdowns is because of very naive A* algorithm
+Note that all slowdowns is because of very naive A* algorithm.